gekakud/RSID_Face_Guard/SOFTWARE_REQUIREMENTS.md

 backends, simulated hardware) so the application runs off-Pi for development.

-**NFR-21** The application shall run under a supervised systemd service that starts at boot and restarts on failure.
+**NFR-21** The application shall run under a supervised systemd service that starts at host power-on and restarts on failure.
+Every such start enters `init_mode` (FR-PROV-01), including the self-restart after revocation (FR-HB-10).

 **NFR-22** Tunables shall live in one configuration module (§9.4).